The Perfect Weapon (1991 film): Plot

 Jeff vows to avenge Kim's death and is determined to find out who ordered Kim's murder.
-He remembers a boy named Jimmy who lived with Kim and tries to find him to ask if he knows about the murder.
+He remembers a boy named Jimmy Ho who lived with Kim and tries to find him to ask if he knows about the murder.
 However, Jeff's estranged younger brother Adam, now a cop, is investigating the case, and warns Jeff against trying to take matters into his own hands.
 In his hunt, Jeff is approached by a mob boss named Yung who claims to be Kim's friend and points him to a fellow mafia boss named Sam.
 However, upon breaking into Sam's residence and attempting to kill him, Jimmy appears and reveals that Sam was one of Kim's closest friends and was the one who took him in for protection.
 Jimmy also clarifies that Yung is the one responsible for Kim's death, and was merely attempting to use Jeff as a pawn to kill his rival boss Sam.

 Jeff now plans to kill Yung, but Jimmy warns him that Yung is always protected by his hit-man Tanaka.
 In order to get Tanaka out of the equation, Jeff asks Jimmy to falsely testify to Adam that he witnessed Tanaka murdering Kim.
 Jeff has plotted to have Adam arrest Tanaka so that Jeff can get Yung alone to kill him.
 Adam and the police eventually capture Tanaka after a long car chase, but to Jeff's dismay Yung was absent from the car.
 Tanaka is knocked out with a taser, but later manages to escape from the police, breaking out of the police car and injuring Adam and his colleague in the process.

 Jimmy overhears that Yung plans to escape the country by boat and tells Jeff about Yung's drug factory.
 Now in a bigger hurry, Jeff sets out to attack Yung's drug factory, using his martial arts skills and various weapons to defeat the guards and employees protecting Yung.
 He eventually subdues Yung, but is attacked by Tanaka.
-Although Tanaka dominates most of the fight, Jeff manages to kill Tanaka by setting him aflame when he is next to a gas tank.
+Although Tanaka dominates most of the fight, Jeff manages to kill Tanaka by setting him on fire when he is next to a gas tank.
 Despite initially wanting to kill Yung, Jeff decides to capture him alive (showing he has learned self-control) and turns Yung in to his father, Captain Sanders.

 Later Jeff enters the Kenpo dojo to visit his former master and a former fellow student.